OpenStickCommunity/Hardware/USB Passthrough Board/README.md

 We have a small but passionate Discord group which you can access here if interested: https://discord.com/invite/k2pxhke7q8

 A massive thank you to [Lucipher](https://github.com/arntsonl/) who made USB passthrough a reality for our project!

+There is a massive step-by-step tutorial for installing and setting up these boards located [HERE](https://github.com/OpenStickCommunity/Hardware/blob/main/USB%20Passthrough%20Board/Vendor%20resources/README.md)

 ## Board design choices